-NMIMS has been running programs in Online/Distance education since
+NMIMS has been running programs in Online/Distance education since 2005.

-2005.
 The programs include certificate, Diploma, Degrees, and Post Graduate programs.
 These programs are articulated to enhance the skills which in turn will help them grow vertically in their profession.
 MBA programs especially for working executives has been designed to help these professionals groom their Management skills without leaving their existing job.
-Many emerging and multidisciplinary areas like Artificial Intelligence, and Data Analytics have been introduced to meet the pace of the growing Industry needs.
+Many emerging and multidisciplinary areas like Artificial Intelligence, and Data Analytics have been introduced to meet the pace of the growing

+Industry needs.
 The distance and online mode help working professionals to add to their professional growth being in their profession without a break.
 This has also broken the boundaries of geographical regions and has enhanced learning from any part of the globe.
 The technology required for imparting quality education in distance and online has been critically looked into and established at NMIMS.
 The learning methodology with the help of study learning material, ebooks, and videos helps students to understand better and interact with faculty on a virtual platform.
 The Bachelor in Business Administration program (ODL mode) is designed to enable students to become industry-ready managers.
 Equips students with requisite professional education and knowledge in business management for adding value to the industry and advancing learning.
 Students can choose to sharpen their marketing and finance acumen or build expertise in business analytics by choosing preferred electives Provides state-of-the-art infrastructure to students, to support and propel their career paths, may it be managerial, administrative, or entrepreneurial.
-Provides students with skills-based learning to give them a competitive edge in employability.
-Outcomes:

-Demonstrate a clear grasp of the concepts of business management across functional domains.
+Provides students with skillsbased learning to give them a competitive edge in employability.
+Outcomes: Demonstrate a clear grasp of the concepts of business management across functional domains.
 Critically think and analyze business problems.
 Apply sensitivity to social, sustainable, and ethical aspects, and challenges and actively incorporate nuances of conducting business responsibly in today's day and age.
 Develop and apply business models and frameworks to solve real-world business problems.
 Effectively communicate verbally and non-verbally in the digital world, in teams, and cross-culturally.
 Develop and display entrepreneurship acumen, innovation in ideating business plans, and understanding of the start-up ecosystem in the country and globally.

-EXECUTIVE MBA (ODL Mode)

-In this AICTE-approved program (Imparted in ODL Mode), you will get a broader view of the business, as well as recognize unstructured problems and implement innovative solutions.
+EXECUTIVE MBA (ODL Mode) In this AICTE-approved program (Imparted in ODL Mode), you will get a broader view of the business, as well as recognize unstructured problems and implement innovative solutions.
 Learn the concepts of business based on the pre-program modules from Harvard Business Publishing Education.
 Choose from 5 specializations marketing, Leadership and Strategy, Operations and Supply Chain, Digital Marketing, and Applied Finance.
 These specializations have a dual specialization option.
 Develop an end-to-end view of the enterprise, cross-functional skills, and be able to understand the selected functional area in depth.
 Ability to think, design, and implement strategies that create value and competitive advantage while leveraging the knowledge of various functional domains.
 The Capstone Business Simulation Project in Term 6 enables you to synthesize & apply concepts and techniques.

-Extended Profile 1.Programme 33 1.1 Number of programmes offered during the year: File Description Documents View File Data Template 1.2 8 Number of departments offering academic programmes 2.Student 2.1 10665 Number of students during the year File Description Documents View File Data Template 2.2 3227 Number of outgoing / final year students during the year: File Description Documents View File Data Template
+Extended Profile

+1.Programme

+Number of programmes offered during the year:

+File Description Documents

+Data Template View File

+1.2 8

+Number of departments offering academic programmes

+2.Student

+2.1 10665

+Number of students during the year

+Number of students during the year

+File Description Documents

+Data Template View File

+2.2 3227

+Number of outgoing / final year students during the year: